-ARTICLE III TRANSFER STUDENTS
+ARTICLE IV TRANSFER STUDENTS

-No member institution may actively recruit a student presently enrolled in another institution, unless the student will complete the normal program of study prior to the proposed time of transfer.
-It is ethical, of course, to accept for transfer a student who applies for admission to the new school of his or her own volition.
+Section 1.
+No member institution may affirmatively recruit a student presently enrolled in another institution, unless that student will complete the normal program of study for which the student is enrolled prior to the time of transfer.
+It is ethical, of course, to accept for transfer a student who applies for and achieves admission to another institution of the student's own volition.